 Sticky Butterfly.
 Cut a big butterfly shape out of Con-Tact paper.
 Tape it to wall with the sticky side facing out – peel off adhesive backing.
 Kids stick pompoms, or squares of tissue paper, or squares of construction paper to the butterfly.

 Garden Sensory Bin.
 Fill a bin with something to represent dirt: could be potting soil, or black beans, or coconut coir fiber, or cocoa cloud dough.
-Give the child fake flowers to plant, trowels, and rakes.
+Give the child fake flowers to plant, plus trowels and rakes for digging.

 Bug Sensory Bin.
-Just take out the flowers, and add in plastic bugs!
+Just take out the flowers out of the sensory material, and add in plastic bugs!

 Catching Bugs.
 Put out pompoms and tongs.
 Tell the children the pompoms are bugs, and the tongs are their bird beaks and they’re trying to catch bugs.
 You could also add lengths of thick cord to be “worms.”

 Bop the Bug.
-Decorate balloons to look like bugs.
+For a super fun large motor activity, decorate balloons to look like bugs.
 Give children a fly swatter to swat the bug with.

 Play-dough garden.
 Put out play flowers and play-do.
 The child plants the flowers in the dough.